 To replace an outdated or existing file on Samepage:

-Hover over the 4-bubble menu next to your file.
-From the 3-dots, select "Upload New Version," then add your new file.
+Hover your mouse over the file.
+Then click the 3-dot menu next to your file.
+Then select "Upload New Version" to add your new file.

 If you try to open a file that is currently open by another user, you will receive a "File Locked" message: